 If your flight is delayed or you think that it might be a push making your connection, talk to an airline representative.
 They will usually tag your bags so the baggage handlers know to take them off first.
 Some will even arrange for a motorized cart to transport you between gates.

 If you are booking your flights online there is usually an option to register for text and email alerts.
-This will let you know if your gate changes, your flight is delayed or anything else important.
+This will let you know if your gate changes, if your flight is delayed, or any other important information.

 You may not have heard either of these terms before but they are crucial in determining what happens in the event of a flight cancellation or delay resulting in a missed connection.